Melatonin: Does It Actually Work?

 |---|---|---|

-| Sedatives and benzodiazepines | low | Additive sedation possible, though melatonin's sedative effect is mild |
+| Sedatives and benzodiazepines | moderate | Additive sedation possible, though melatonin's sedative effect is mild.
+Start with a low melatonin dose.
+Generally well tolerated. |

 Possible Side Effects